I am a parent. How can I get involved?

 I am interested in being on the crew.
 Do I still need to audition?

-This depends on the production's needs.
-Please fill out the audition form and indicate that you are only interested in being on crew.
-A meeting will take place to determine your specific role.
+Please fill out the audition form and indicate that you are interested in being on crew.
+An audition or a meeting will take place to determine your specific role, dependent on the production’s needs.

 What is the time commitment for each production?